facebookresearch/esm/README.md

 | Transformer-34                                              | UR50/S       | 670M   |  34.7 | 56.0    |
 | **ESM-1b**                                                  | **UR50/S**   | **650M**   | **41.1**|**66.1** |

+Comparison to related protein language models on unsupervised contact prediction: a sparse linear combination of the attention heads is used to directly predict protein contacts.
-Comparison to related protein language models.
-Average Top-L and Top-L/5 long range contact precision on 14842 test structures for Transformer models trained on 20 structures. &dagger; Direct coupling analysis methods (Gremlin, mfDCA, Psicov) use [trRosetta MSAs](https://yanglab.nankai.edu.cn/trRosetta/benchmark/) which include sequences from metagenomics.
+Average Top-L and Top-L/5 long range contact precision on 14842 test structures, sparse logistic regression trained on 20 structures. &dagger; Direct coupling analysis methods (Gremlin, mfDCA, Psicov) use the [trRosetta MSAs](https://yanglab.nankai.edu.cn/trRosetta/benchmark/), while other methods predict from single sequence.
+For more details, see [Rao et al. 2020](https://www.biorxiv.org/content/10.1101/2020.12.15.422761v1).

 ## Usage <a name="usage"></a>